Safe, Comfortable Tooth Extractions

 Should I Replace My Extracted Tooth?

 In the case of teeth removed to make room for dental alignment and wisdom teeth, you will not need to replace your extracted teeth.
 Teeth pulled in preparation for dentures are already part of a tooth replacement plan.
 That leaves teeth that are too decayed or damaged to support a restoration.
 For these teeth, we do recommend that patients replace the tooth immediately.
 The longer you wait to restore your smile, the more likely it is that your soft tissue volume and jawbone density will diminish.
 Additionally, when a gap is left in the smile, surrounding teeth will begin to shift to fill the space.
 This can lead to serious alignment concerns, so the sooner the tooth is restored the better.
-We offer a number of tooth replacement options including traditional dental crown supported fixed bridges and dental implant supported dental crowns.
-We will work with you to find the right tooth replacement option before we ever remove your tooth.
-We can seamlessly restore your smile, and you’ll spend less time without your full, healthy smile.